As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 If your main concern is ensuring your family can pay down the mortgage after your death, you can purchase life insurance coverage for the length of your mortgage.

 Also, consider how long it takes before your children become financially independent.
-Raising children in Canada is expensive, and ideally you would want the death benefit to be large enough to last until your children complete college.
+Raising children in Canada is expensive, and ideally, you would want the death benefit to be large enough to last until your children complete college.

 Another issue to consider is your retirement age.
 If you are buying life insurance to provide income replacement for your surviving spouse, this may become less of a concern once you reach retirement age, have paid off your mortgage, and your children have left the nest.